Could Dennis Rodman Hold The Key To Peace Between Trump And North Korea?

 But further complicating things, Dennis Rodman is currently serving three years probation for driving the wrong way on I-5 in California and causing a hit and run.
 More than likely, he’s not able to leave the country.
 But who knows?
 In today’s world, if things get really tense between North Korea and the United States, Rodman could have his sentence commuted by his friend the president so he can initiate peace talks.

-[Featured Image by Laura Cavanaugh/Getty Images]
+[Featured image by Laura Cavanaugh/Getty Images.]